-Enter a detailed explanation of how the travel costs were derived and allocated to the MCSAP project.
 Training Travel - Includes in-state travel for inspectors, agents, appropriate management team members and investigators to attend MCSAP related training.
 The annual Top Hands training event in St. George and NAS classes are included in this portion of the travel budget.
 Amounts are based on past years experience.
+Training travel may include mileage for a personel vehicle if a state vehicle is not available, per diem for meals, and hotel stays at state approved hotels.
+On occassion it might involve a certified NAS instructor to travel out of state to teach a class.
+If that is the case, it would involve airfare, hotel, per diem for meals and transportation to/from airport to hotel.

-MCSAP Grant Workshop - Budget to allow MCSAP Manager and Program Manager to travel to the annual FMCSA MCSAP Grant Workshop in the spring.
+MCSAP Grant Workshop - Budget to allow MCSAP Manager to travel to the annual FMCSA MCSAP Grant Workshop in the spring.
 Costs are based on previous years experience.
+Travel expenses include airfare, hotel, per diem for food (listed below), and transportation to/from airports to hotel.

-Routine Program Travel - These are costs associated with investigators traveling to conduct carrier investigations and the few on-site safety audits required.
+Routine Program Travel - These are costs associated with investigators traveling to conduct on-site carrier investigations and safety audits required.
 The amount is based on past years experience.
+This may include per diem for meals, and an occassional hotel stay if distance/assignment warrant it.

-CVSA Conference and Workshop - Three staff to attend the CVSA spring workshop and three staff to attend the fall conference for FY 2019.
+CVSA Conference and Workshop - Three staff to attend the CVSA spring workshop and three staff to attend the fall conference for FY 2022.
 Budget is based on past years experience.
+Travel expenses include airfare, hotel, per diem for food (listed below), and transportation to/from airports to hotel.